 - Book One - 150+ of the best puzzles

 - Book Two - 200+ with new originals and more of your favourites

 Both in a handy pocket sized format.
 Click here for full details.

 Each row, column & diagonal is an equation and you use the numbers 1 to 9 to complete the equations.
 Each number can be used only once.
-One number has been provided to get you started.
-Find the remaining eight numbers that satisfy all the resulting equations.
-Note – multiplication (x) & division (/) are performed before addition (+) and subtraction (-).
+‘Two’ numbers have been provided to get you started.
+Find the remaining eight numbers that satisfies all the resulting equations.
+Note: multiplication (x) & division (/) are performed before addition (+) and subtraction (-).